cchudzicki-ocw-testing/11-350-spring-2023/content/pages/sessions-13.md

 - Market failure and correction (2): Split Incentive and green lease
 - Rockville building case revisit
 - Scope 1-2-3: whose carbon is it?

+### Readings:

+IMT (2018).
+Green lease leaders: using the lease to drive innovation and clean energy.